Curriculum Vitae

 • Spearheading setting up an organoid and non-embryonic stem cell facility at the University of Saskatchewan

-• Holds a valid B.C. teaching certificate, and has over a decade of teaching experience
+• Holds a valid British Columbia/Alberta (Canada) teaching certificate, and has over 15 years of teaching experience

 • Over 1.5 million views across two youtube channels